PANNDORA'S BOX 9th Annual New Works Festival

 The art and craft of playwriting can be a lonely experience.
 With Panndora's Box, we provide playwrights with a forum in which their plays can be heard as they come off the page in readings by experienced actors with experienced direction.

 Our committee of readers is plowing through scripts as we speak.
-Come on in, the water's fine!
+Stay tuned!

 xoxox Sonja and Karen